Support Page Content

 University Housing Services Student Conduct Process

-As indicated in the code of conduct, “Any conduct which violates University and housing policies or regulations may subject a student to disciplinary action.”
-All conduct cases are handled by the University Student Conduct Officer or their designee and follow the procedures outlined in Executive Order 1098.
+As the code of conduct indicates, “Any conduct which violates University and housing policies or regulations may subject a student to disciplinary action.”
+All conduct cases are handled by the University Student Conduct Officer or their designee and follow the procedures outlined in Student Conduct Process.

-The Associate Director oversees the University Housing Services conduct process.
-However, there are additional staff members that serve as University Housing Services (UHS) Conduct Officers for the informal conduct meeting process.
+The Associate Director for Residential Education oversees the University Housing Services conduct process.
+However, additional staff members serve as Conduct Officers for the informal conduct meeting process.

 These individuals include: